 Richard Barker of Smith & Pinching responds:

 Any opinions expressed in this article do not constitute advice.
-They assume the 2021/22 tax year and may be subject to change.

 For more information, please visit www.smith-pinching.co.uk